 In Australia, more than a third of all the 54 million tonnes of waste generated each year comes from the construction and demolition sector.
 Much goes directly to landfill.
 Even when it is recycled, it is usually into low-grade applications such as road-base.
-Professor Vivian Tam from the School of Built Environment at Western Sydney University has an idea that could help reduce construction waste.
+Professor Vivian Tam from the School of Engineering, Design and Built Environment at Western Sydney University has an idea that could help reduce construction waste.

 “It was when I was living in Hong Kong, where all the buildings are high-rise, that I thought about all the material going to landfill when they are demolished.
 I thought it’s a better option if we can reuse the material and save the landfill space,” says Tam.

 Concrete, a mix of rubble, cement and water, is an extremely versatile material.
 Tam and her colleague, Associate Professor Khoa Le from Western’s School of Engineering, have developed a method to use carbon dioxide to strengthen recycled concrete aggregate.
 The resulting product is as strong, but cheaper than virgin concrete, and up to 29% stronger than normal recycled concrete, when tested using the Australian Standard AS1012.

 Tam puts commercially available crushed recycled concrete into a pressure chamber and injects 99.9% pure carbon dioxide.
 This forces the calcium hydroxide in the aggregate to undergo a chemical change into calcium carbonate, “which is a good thing for concrete,” says Tam.
 It’s an accelerated version of the curing reaction that usually takes place over the lifetime of concrete.